emsesp/docs/Home-Assistant.md

 ![logo](_media/logo/home-assistant.png ':size=100')

 EMS-ESP has almost-native integration with Home Assistant via the MQTT Discovery protocol.
 This means MQTT must be enabled and the `MQTT Format` setting set to "`Home Assistant`".

-For each attached device EMS-ESP will send specific MQTT topics sent in the format `homeassistant/<component>/ems-esp/...`.
-In the Home Assistant web interface you'll see a new Device called EMS-ESP added under Configuration->Devices.
-You can then add these to a lovelace UI dashboard by clicking the 'Add to Lovelace' which will add each EMS device's parameters as home assistant entities.
+EMS-ESP will create a device called EMS-ESP with the system information as well as individual HA devices for each of the EMS connected devices, for example `EMS-ESP Thermostat`.
+You can view these all by going into Home Assistant `Configuration->Integrations` and select the devices under `MQTT`, like:

 ![device](_media/ha_device.PNG ':size=50%')

+and then adding these to lovelace (using the "add to lovelace" button) will look like:

 ![lovelace](_media/ha_lovelace.PNG ':size=50%')